RTXteam/RTX-KG2/README.md

     RTX/code/kg2/tsv-to-neo4j.sh > ~/kg2-build/tsv-to-neo4j.log 2>&1

+This script takes about an hour.
+You may wish to run it in a `screen` session.

 (6) Look in the log file `~/kg2-build/tsv-to-neo4j.log` to see if the script completed successfully; it should end with `======= script finished ======`.